ISUgenomics/2021_workshop_transcriptomics/Notebook_Mou/02_Methods.md

 * Reads that map to multiple transcripts or align ambigiuously and not sure what strand they are (+ / -) aka ambiguous - problem with short reads
 * can ignore multimapped duplicates, ignore duplicates - unique reads will be based on read count.
 * 7th column is the read count
+* Apparently you can run featureCounts on sam files (tested by Andrew Severin)

 ### Bee counts
 1. Counts preview of bee data.
 Compared coordinates with Jennifer's `1-A01-A1_S7.aligned.out.bam` and the length column values are slightly different.
 Is this normal?